 PAPER COURSE OUTCOME HIS-HC- 1016 History of India- 1 The Course will be completed with 5 lectures and 1 tutorial per week.
 After completion of this paper, the students will be able to explore and effectively use historical tools in reconstructing the remote past of ancient Indian pre and proto history.
 The course will also train the students to analyse various stages of evolution of human cultures and the belief systems in the proto-history period.
 HIS-HC- 1026 Social Formations and Cultural Patterns of the Ancient World The course needs to be completed with 5 lectures and 1 tutorial per week.
 After the completion of this paper, the students will be able to explain the processes and stages of the evolution of the variety of cultural pattern throughout antiquarian periods in history.
-They will be able to relate the connections between the various Bronze Age civilizations in the ancient world as well as development of slave and polis societies in Ancient Greece.
-HIS-HG- 2016 History of India( From the Earliest times upto c1206) The course will be completed with 5lectures and 1 tutorial per week.
-Upon the completion of this course, students will be able to explain the emergence of state system in North India, development of imperial state structure and state formation in South India in the early period.
-They will be able to understand the changes and transformations in polity, economy and society in early India and the linkages developed through contacts with the outside world HIS-HC- 2026 Social Formations and Cultural Patterns of the Medieval World The course needs to be completed with 5 lectures and 1 tutorial per week.
-After the completion of this paper, the students will be able to analyse and explain the historical socio-political, administrative and economic patterns of the medieval world.
-They will be able to describe the emergence, growth and decline of various politico- administrative and economic patterns and the resultant cganges therein.
+They will be able to relate the connections between the various Bronze Age civilizations in the ancient world as well as

+development of sl societies in Anci -

+societies in Anci ient Greece.

+1

+The course will k oe completed with

+tutorial per week.

+ion of this course,

+students will be

+HIS-HG- History of India (the emergence of -

+From the Earliest -

+2016 times upto North India, deve -

+tructure and state

+c1206) formation in Sout

+ey will be able to

+understand the ch nanges and

+transformations i in polity, economy

+and society in ea arly India and the

+linkages develope ed through contacts

+with the outside world

+The course needs s to be completed

+with 5 lectures a and 1 tutorial per

+week.
+After the c completion of this

+namer the studer nts will be able to

+HIS-HC- Social Formations analyse and expla ain the historical

+administrative and

+s of the medieval

+rgence, growth and

+World describe the emer decline of variou

+administrative ar -

+resultant cganges

+therein.